-The town of Kalapana, at the end of the road in Puna on the island of Hawaii, was mostly destroyed by an eruption from Kilauea in 1990.
+The town of Kalapana, at the end of the road in Puna on the island of Hawaii, was destroyed by an eruption from Kilauea in 1990.
 Kalapana was a Hawaiian fishing village with a beautiful palm tree covered black sand beach called Kaimu.
 The lava flow covered the beach with 50 to 75 feet of lava and destroyed most of the village and nearby Royal Gardens.
 In 2008, lava began to flow again, destroying the remaining structures in Royal Gardens and doing additional damage to Kalapana.
-The lava continues to flow today very near to Kalapana.

-The path to the remote Kaimu beach, goes from Kalapana through the lava field and is about a 1/3 mile.
+The path to the new Kaimu black lava beach is about a 1/3 mile and starts from the parking lot of old Kalapana.
 The active Kilauea Volcano emissions are visible from the path in the distance.

 The black sand beach, at the end of the walk, is Kaimu Beach.
 It has a treacherous surf, too dangerous to swim, but beautiful to see.

 Here is a video of our walk to the black beach.